fredo-/BareBonesRecyclerView/README.md

    return new CustomHolder(inflatedView);
 }
 ```
-* in `onBindViewHolder()` set the fields of the holder based on the data and the position
 * write `CustomHolder` class inside the adapter class (extends RecyclerView.ViewHolder implements OnClickListener)
     * implement methods
     * write refs to what you want to display in each row of recycler view (defined in the xml file for the layout of each row, which we'll write later)